orbitbot/pastafarian/README.md

 };
 ```

-A "fire once" callback can be implemented like so:
+A "fire once" callback can be implemented with

 ```js
 fsm.once = function(evt, fn) {